Chart Color Schemes

 Marrickville features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Marrickville's dwelling structure, as per the latest Census, comprised 32.0% houses and 67.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Marrickville's dwelling structures, as per the latest Census, consisted of 32.0% houses and 67.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Marrickville was at 24.2%, with mortgaged dwellings at 28.2% and rented ones at 47.6%.
-The median monthly mortgage repayment was $2,600, above Sydney metro's average of $2,427.
-The median weekly rent was $480, compared to Sydney metro's $470.
-Nationally, Marrickville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Marrickville was at 24.2%, with mortgaged dwellings at 28.2% and rented dwellings at 47.6%.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
+Median weekly rent in Marrickville was $480, compared to Sydney metro's $470.
+Nationally, Marrickville's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing